nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The user requests to change the status of an internship application by specifying an index and the desired status (e.g., `/accept 2`, `/reject 3`, `/pending 4`).
 2. HireMe updates the status of the specified internship application to `ACCEPTED`, `REJECTED`, or `PENDING`.
-3. HireMe displays a confirmation message indicating that the status has been successfully updated.

    Use case ends.

 **Extensions**

 * 1a.
 The user provides an invalid index (e.g., non-positive or non-integer value or integer out of range).
     * 1a1.
-HireMe displays an error message that explains how to use the status command and what parameters are valid.
+HireMe shows an error message.

       Use case ends.